MARSFOREVER472/Melting_Snowman/README.md

 - **_Images to use as the Melting Snowman graphics._**

 - **_Access to a web hosting service to host your game online._**

+How to choose the features and functionalities of the game Before embarking on the coding process, you should decide on the features and functionalities of your Melting Snowman game.
+Some possible things to think about could include:

+The number of permissible guesses
+The inclusion of a timer option
+The inclusion of a hint button option
+The ability to select different word categories (for example animals, movies, sports) The ability to keep score and track high scores
+Once you've decided on the features and functionalities of your game, you can start coding the Melting Snowman game with HTML, CSS, and JavaScript.